 The goal of University of Chicago Medicine's otology and neurotology experts is to treat your condition effectively and efficiently in order to enhance or restore hearing.
 We know how important it is to recognize that each patient is unique, so we are committed to providing individualized treatment plans that are tailored to complement the cause and severity of your hearing loss.
-By combining medical and surgical interventions, we offer the best outcomes and improve your quality of life.
+By combining medical and surgical interventions with the latest research discoveries, we offer the best outcomes and improve your quality of life.
 Treatment may include one or more of the following:

 There are some ear conditions that can be improved with medication alone.
 If you have frequent ear infections, antibiotic pills or drops are a standard treatment option.
 Steroids can also be used to treat inflammation or sudden hearing loss.
 If needed, medicine can also be delivered directly to the middle ear by a trained clinician.